 Spring is here and with it our beloved berries.
 If you, like me, are sensitive to nightshades and lectins and think you can’t have a vibrant and delicious salsa anymore, fear not.
 This strawberry salsa is, if you ask me, even more vibrant and delicious than a tomato salsa.

 No nightshades?
 No problem.
 Strawberry salsa is even better.

-I made this salsa for tacos, my husband loves it and he couldn’t believe it strawberries are so perfect to make a salsa.
-Lat night we had it with steak tacos and it was divine.
+I made this salsa for tacos, my husband loves it and he couldn’t believe it.
+Strawberries are so perfect to make a salsa.
+Last night we had it with steak tacos and it was divine.

 *This page contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.

 Your perfect replacement for tomato salsa.

 - 4 big strawberries (or 6-7 if they are smaller)

 - salt (use a finishing salt, a good quality one)

 - about 1-2 tbsp extra virgin olive oil

 Mix all the ingredients in a bowl.
 Taste and season, taste and season, until you reach your desired taste.
 I like to refrigerate for about 15-30 minutes before eating, it's not necessary but will give some time for the flavors to infuse.